A-kly/School-Vault/PSYCH 258/Topic 13 - Human & Artificial Intelligence.md

 all of the above are GOFAI (“Good Old Fashioned Artificial Intelligence”), or classical symbolic AI based on human-coded programming

-- the problem with AI is that it doesn’t have a -----
+- the problem with AI is that it doesn’t have a ==brain==
 - solution: give it a brain!
 - artificial neural networks (ANNs) are inspired by the function of neurons
 - a.k.a.
 PDP approach, or **connectionism**: emergent properties that arise from interconnected networks of processing units
-- instead of being programmed with explicit rules, ANNs apply **------- --------**: letting computers develop algorithms iteratively from data
+- instead of being programmed with explicit rules, ANNs apply **==machine learning==**: letting computers develop algorithms iteratively from data

 Perceptron:

 - early attempt at ANN by Frank Rosenblatt (1958)
 - had array of 400 photocells in a one-layer neural network that could classify images into one of two categories
-- connections could be modified, but network was simple and computationally -------
+- connections could be modified, but network was simple and computationally ==limited==

 New Connectionism: